TidyMaze/mcpkit-data/README.md

 ---

+## ⚠️ Early Days Disclaimer

+**Hey there! 👋** Before you dive in, here's the deal:

+This is a **brand new project** fresh out of the oven 🍞.
+We're talking:
+- 🆕 **First release** - Like, literally just born
+- 🧪 **Not production-ready** - More like "works on my machine" ready
+- 👥 **Limited testing** - It's mostly been tested by... well, me
+- 🛠️ **Actively evolving** - Things might break, change, or surprise you

+**What this means:**
+- ✅ Great for experimentation and learning
+- ✅ Perfect for side projects and personal use
+- ✅ Awesome if you want to contribute and shape the future
+- ❌ Probably not ideal for critical production systems (yet!)
+- ❌ Might have bugs, quirks, or "interesting" behaviors
+- ❌ Documentation might be incomplete or confusing

+**But here's the cool part:** You can help make it better! 🚀 Found a bug?
+Report it!
+Want a feature?
+Ask for it!
+Want to contribute?
+We'd love that!

+*TL;DR: This is the "early access" version.
+Use at your own risk, have fun, and help us make it awesome!* 🎉

+---

 ## 🎯 What is this?

 **mcpkit-data** is your AI assistant's Swiss Army knife for data engineering.
 It exposes **66+ tools** through the MCP protocol, letting your AI: